TheCrowned/Post-Pay-Counter/readme.txt

 In *Post Pay Counter > Options > Miscellanea > Allowed post types*, make sure you have *Topic* and *Reply* ticked, and those types of contents will be included in countings.

+You can have a look at the [apt tutorial](http://postpaycounter.com/how-to-pay-per-bbpress-topics-and-replies/) for more details.

 = I don't want errors to be logged =
 Set to *false* the constant *PPC_DEBUG_LOG* in *post-pay-counter.php*, it is located at line 44.
 From this: *define( 'PPC_DEBUG_LOG', true );*